mmhaziq/FYP_Saloonify/README.md

 # FYP_Saloonify
 *This is a final year project for SZABIST University (class of 2019) developed  by Hasan and Haziq.*

-*‘Saloonify’* is an android application that is focused on how a person may look after any specific saloon/cosmetic service as well as make an appointment for home service or on saloon from the specific stylist
+*‘Saloonify’* is an android application that is focused on how a person may look after any specific saloon/cosmetic service as well as make an appointment for home service or on saloon from a specific stylist.
+In addition an online store is also present if there is a need for beauty products to be purchased.

 ## Tools & Technology Used
 - Android Studio --> Android SDK (JAVA + KOTLIN)